ROCm/tensorcast/docs/README.md

 # TensorCast Documentation

+> *The codebase is changing as fixes are made and testing continues, which makes the documentation lag behind a bit.*

-The documentation for TensorCast, such that it is, is in the following files in this directory.
+The documentation for TensorCast is in the following files in this directory.
 Some of these documents are complete, others barely started, the rest somewhere in between.

-While the attention document is not even strted yet, the slide deck for the low precision attention project in TensorCast is there right below.
+While the attention document is not even started yet, the slide deck for the low precision attention project in TensorCast is there right below.

 |document|topic|